If you’re looking for human anatomy drawing ideas and pose references, I’m sharing some pretty cool anatomy references for you to check out.

 Here’s another human proportion guide showing us the difference between males and females.

-I love the imagination involved with creating this muscular human anatomy reference.
+I love the imagination involved in creating this muscular human anatomy reference.

 If you want to improve your human drawing skills, it’s so important that you take the time to draw different body parts.